ibmdbanalytics/ibmdbpy/docs/source/index.rst

 Contributors
 ============

-The ibmdbpy- spatial project was initiated in March 2016, and contributed by Rafael Rodriguez Morale and Avipsa Roy at IBM Deutschland Reasearch & Development.
+The ibmdbpy- spatial project was initiated in March 2016, and contributed by Rafael Rodriguez Morales and Avipsa Roy at IBM Deutschland Reasearch & Development.

 Indexes and tables
 ==================